Joshuafrankle/Joshuafrankle/README.md

 # Hello World! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 I'm Developer & Designer with an year of experience at a technical club named [Pattarai](http://pattarai.in "www.pattarai.in").
-Pretty much good at Back-end operations.
+Backend Operations and UI designing is my thing, SMH.
+In love with many other things than just my text editor.
+Love music, dance, cinematography and chase football on the ground.
 Currently pursuing my Bachelor of Computer Science at Loyola College of Arts and Science.

 ## 🛠 Technologies & Tools